-Sarajevo is an amazing city not only thanks to its multiple panoramic spots.
+There are many amazing viewpoints in Sarajevo.
+Sarajevo is an amazing city not only thanks to its multiple panoramic viewpoints.
 On the one hand, Sarajevo is the type of a city where you can touch the history.
 Some streets and buildings which you can find on old photographs from the Siege look very similar nowadays.
 Also, a lot of people still remember the war as they experienced it when they were kids.
 Because of that, history is tangible in Sarajevo.
 On the other hand, it’s also a capital which is vividly stepping into the future.
 The youth spends their free time in Sarajevo just like in any other European capital.
 There are some such cool places which you won’t find anywhere else (take cafes or museums!).
 In Sarajevo, it’s equally easy to get lost in the puzzle of narrow cobbled streets where the only company are stray cats and to spend a nice afternoon with family or friends in one of many parks.

 However, what is the most important for me, is that Sarajevo is a city spread over many hills from which you can get the best panoramic views and the most amazing sunsets ever.
 This also means that visiting a neighbour or buying bread in the morning could be called a “trekking” if you need to go to a hill next to your own, but hey, that’s an adventure in itself, isn’t it?

 - 1 Avaz Twist Tower – the best viewpoint in Sarajevo to watch the sunset

 - 2 The most popular viewpoint of Sarajevo – Yellow Fortress (Žuta tabija), Vratnik

 - 3 Park Princeva, Iza Hrida 7 – perfect panoramic spot in Sarajevo

 - 4 Hotel Hecco Deluxe, Ferhadija 2 – the best panoramic viewpoint in the heart of Sarajevo and the best place to drink coffee in Sarajevo